Blockchain-Technology-Lab/tokenomics-decentralization/docs/setup.md

 ledgers are included here (to add support for a new ledger see the [conributions page](https://blockchain-technology-lab.github.io/tokenomics-decentralization/contribute/)).

-`execution_flags` defines various flags that control the data handling (all set to false by default):
+`execution_flags` defines flags that control the data handling (all set to false by default):

-* `force_map_addresses`: if set to true, the address helper data from the directory `mapping_information` is re-computed; you should set this flag to true if the data has been updated since the last execution for the given ledger
+* `force_map_addresses`: if set to true, the address mapping data from the directory `mapping_information` is re-computed; you should set this flag to true if the mapping data has been updated since the last execution for the given ledger
-* `force_map_balances`: is set to true, the balance data of the ledger's addresses is recomputed; you should set this flag to true if the data has been updated since the last execution for the given ledger
-* `force_analyze`: if set to true, the computation of a metric is recomputed; you should set this flag to true if any type of data has been updated since the last execution for the given ledger

 `analyze_flags` defines various analysis-related flags:

-* `clustering`: a boolean that determines whether addresses will be clustered into entities (as defined in the mapping information).
-If set to false, no clustering takes place and the addresses are treated as distinct entities.
+* `clustering_sources`: a list of sources that should be used to compute the address mapping information.
+If empty, no clustering takes place and the addresses are treated as distinct entities.
+The list should contain any combination of the following options (_case sensitive_): "Explorers", "Staking Keys", "Multi-input transactions".
 * `top_limit_type`: a string that can take one of two values (`absolute` or `percentage`) that enables applying a threshold on the addresses that will be considered
 * `top_limit_value`: the value of the top limit that should be applied; if 0,